sxs-collaboration/spectre/docs/Installation/QuickStartWithDockerAndVSCode.md

 These options configure Visual Studio Code to be your text editor for git.

-## Configure and compile SpECTRE
+## Configure SpECTRE

 `Shift+Command+P` and run the command `Tasks: Run Task`.
 Select `Configure spectre`.
 Select `Continue without checking for warnings or errors` (the default option).
 This will run cmake and configure spectre in `/work/spectre-build-clang` inside the Docker container.

+### Try out C++ intelligence features

+To try out the C++ intelligence features, click the Explorer icon (at the top left of the icon bar on the left side of the Visual Studio Code window).
+In the list of files on the left, browse to src/ApparentHorizons/StrahlkorperGr.
+Scroll down until you see `DataVector`.
+Mouse over `DataVector` and other symbols.

+## Compile SpECTRE

-Then, run `Tasks: Run Task` again, the same as before, but choose the task `Build spectre`.
+Run `Tasks: Run Task` again, the same as when configuring, but choose the task `Build spectre`.
 This will compile the SpECTRE libraries.

-Then, run `Tasks: Run Task` again, the same as before, but choose the task `Build spectre test-executables`.
+Run `Tasks: Run Task` again, the same as when compiling, but choose the task `Build spectre test-executables`.
 This will compile the SpECTRE test executables. *This step can take a long time.
 You can skip it, but then the tests with `InputFiles` in the test name will not run when you run the tests.*